prisma-korea/prisma-server-component-example/README.md

 # React Server Components Demo with Prisma

 This is a fork of the official [React Server Components Demo](https://github.com/reactjs/server-components-demo).
+You can learn more about how Prisma and React Server Components fit together in this [video](https://youtu.be/ATBdP-Yfaec?t=1482).

 Instead of sending raw SQL queries, this repo uses [Prisma](https://prisma.io) as an ORM to communicate with the database.
 This approach has a number of benefits: